Kia Soul EV review: performance, motor & drive

 In This Review

-- 4Performance & handling - currently readingThe Kia Soul EV is a slick city car and a good motorway cruiser, with clever regenerative braking and seriously punchy acceleration
+- 4Performance, motor & handling - currently readingThe Kia Soul EV is better to drive than you might expect, with punchy acceleration and a clever regenerative braking system

 - 5Interior, dashboard & comfortThe Kia Soul’s interior doesn’t match the pizazz of its exterior; the infotainment system is a highlight, though